 Linear spring model etc

 *****

+WE SHOULD INTRODUCE ABBREVIATIONS HERE: LM HM, HMD

 However, these models suffer from numerical issues.
-Regarding the normal force in the simple linear spring-dash-pot model, the damping force may be larger than the elastic repulsion force, resulting in artificial particle attraction - this is called the artificial force effect (Pöschel and Schwager, 2005).
-Techniques to overcome this have been proposed for the linear spring-dashpot model (Schwager and Poeschel, 2007) and for the non-linear Hertz law (Schwager and Poeschel, 2008)
+Regarding the normal force in the simple linear spring-dash-pot model, the damping force may be larger than the elastic repulsion force during the separation phase of the contact, resulting in artificial particle attraction - this is called the artificial force effect (Pöschel and Schwager, 2005).
+Techniques to overcome this have been proposed for the linear spring-dashpot model (Schwager and Poeschel, 2007) and for the non-linear Hertz law (Schwager and Poeschel, 2008).

 Regarding the tangential force, it is know that most of the simple DEM models used in literature suffer from problems regarding energy conservation.
-This is due to the fact that the energy that is stored in the tangential spring is ‘lost’ as soon as the particles lose contacts.
+This is due to the fact that the energy that is stored in the tangential spring is numerically ‘lost’ as soon as the particles lose contact.

-A remedy that is often suggested in literature (Deen et al, 2007; Thornton et al, 2011) is to choose the ratio of tangential to normal spring stiffness,  so to match the contact times for normal and tangential contact, i.e. the tangential spring is completely unloaded at the time that the particles loose contact.
+A remedy that is often suggested in literature (Deen et al, 2007; Thornton et al, 2011) is to choose the ratio of tangential to normal spring stiffness,  so to match the contact times for normal and tangential contact, i.e. to ensure that the tangential spring is completely unloaded at the time that the particles loose contact.
 This technique will work well in the regime of binary collisions (e.g. in fluidized beds).
-However, it is obvious that for multi-particle contacts this strategy is no longer feasible, as the contact times do not obey a simple analytical solution, so in general the tangential spring will be loaded at the time that the particles loose contact.
+However, it is obvious that for multi-particle contacts this strategy is no longer feasible, as the contact times do not obey a simple analytical solution, so in general the tangential spring will be at least partially loaded at the time that the particles loose contact.

 Cite examples for different ways of handling slippage: